demiguard/Tracershop/README.md

 Secondly I would also recommend rewritting the Customer to be a React / Django App.
 Once you start maintaining both the production and the Customer APP then you'll know the difference.

+### Programmer Notes

+  This code base tries to follow the code standard set forward by <https://www.python.org/dev/peps/pep-0008/> with camelcase Note that not all code is this, but It should aim.
+  Therefore if you make updates please try and follow this style guide.
+  With the following exceptions:

+* Use 2 spaces instead of 4 for indentation
+* Allow multiple spaces after multiple assignments to line them up

+Simlarly The javascript should follow the google styleguide found here: <https://google.github.io/styleguide/jsguide.html>.
+Note that it was decided 1.5 year into development that this style guide should be followed so there's plenty of errors.
+The Quick and dirty of it using lowercase CamelCase.
+Also this site might be helpful <https://jsdoc.app/index.html>

 ### Difference from the old system

 The user group have changed quite a bit, now instead of having a single user, a customer can have multiple users so that a department don't have to share a single profile.